ccle/moodle-docker/README.md

 ### Download and set up environment

+Note: If you already have the CCLE codebase set up, you can skip step 2 and clone moodle-docker wherever you want.

 1. Check out moodle-docker
     * mkdir ~/Projects && cd ~/Projects
     * git clone git@github.com:ccle/moodle-docker.git ccle